Cranberries and their effects: 4 reasons why you should eat cranberries

 • Cranberry booster: A very simple method of integrating healthy cranberries into your everyday life is offered by the Vitamin D Shot Sunshine Berry from LiveFresh.
 The berry-flavored shot from the Booster family attracts with its interplay of apple, strawberry, cranberry and redcurrant.
 These ingredients make the perfect little power drink for your everyday life.

-Cranberry side effects & interactions: What you should watch out for
+Cranberry side effects & interactions: What you should look out for

 Cranberries are known for their health benefits and are often referred to as a superfood.
 In most cases, cranberries are also well toleratedwhen consumed in moderation.
 However, some people may experience side effects, especially if consumed in excess.

 One possible side effect of excessive consumption of cranberries is increased stomach acid production.
-This can cause discomfort such as heartburn or stomach irritation in people with sensitive stomachs. stomach irritation.
+This can cause symptoms such as heartburn or stomach irritation in people with a sensitive stomach stomach irritation.
 Cranberries also contain oxalic acid, which in large quantities can promote the formation of kidney stones.
 People who already suffer from kidney stones or have an increased risk of developing them are best advised to limit their consumption.
 Pregnant women should also take care when eating cranberries.
-Although they are generally safe, large amounts of cranberries can cause the affect blood sugar levelswhich is a concern for pregnant women with existing risk of diabetes can be problematic.
+Although they are generally safe, large amounts of cranberries can increase the risk of kidney stones. affect blood sugar levelswhich is a concern for pregnant women with existing risk of diabetes can be problematic.

 Caution should also be exercised when taking anticoagulant medication.
 These blood-thinning agents could possibly lead to interactions in combination with cranberries.
 If you are taking such medications, you should check the following before consuming cranberry products Consult a doctor before consuming cranberry products.

 Overall, cranberries are healthy berries with many positive properties.
-When consumed in moderation Side effects rare.
-Nevertheless, it is important, to consider individual sensitivities and risk factors.
+When consumed in moderation side effects are rare.
+Nevertheless, it is important, individual sensitivities and risk factors.

 What effect do cranberries have on health?